underdogg-forks/cleanninja/docs/settings.rst

 - **First Name**: Enter your first name
 - **Last Name**: Enter your last name
 - **Email**: Enter your email address
-- **Company Name**: Enter the company name.
+- **Plan Name**: Enter the plan name.
 This will appear on the client's credit card bill.
 - **Country**: Select United States or Canada
 - **Billing address**: Check the preferred option
  - **Require client to provide their billing address**: Show the client's address on the payment page